xlab-si/emmy/README.md

 [7] D. Chaum and T. P. Pedersen, Wallet databases with observers, Advances in Cryptology — CRYPTO ’92 (E. F. Brickell, ed.), LNCS, vol. 740, Springer-Verlag, 1993, pp. 89– 105.

 [8] Cramer, Ronald, Ivan Damgård, and Berry Schoenmakers.
 "Proofs of partial knowledge and simplified design of witness hiding protocols."
 Advances in Cryptology—CRYPTO’94.
 Springer Berlin/Heidelberg, 1994.

+[9] Cramer, Ronald, and Ivan Damgård.
+"Zero-knowledge proofs for finite field arithmetic, or: Can zero-knowledge be for free?."
+Advances in Cryptology—CRYPTO'98.
+Springer Berlin/Heidelberg, 1998.